cdli-gh/conll2graphml/README.md

 # conll2graphml
 This script creates a co-occurrence network of named entities mentioned in annotated texts.
 It reads input data from CoNLL-U formatted files and extracts relevant information to construct a graph.
 The graph represents the relationships between named entities based on their co-occurrence in the texts.

+## Authorship
+This script was developed by Émilie Pagé-Perron.
+If you have any questions or suggestions, feel free to contact me at cdli@ames.ox.ac.uk

 ## Todo
 ### Priority
 - Strip any morphological annotations before proceeding